johsteffens/tbman/README.md

 <a name="anchor_block-pooling-layer"></a>
 ### Block-Pooling-Layer with Tokens
 Tbman represents a dedicated management layer.
 It uses "conservative" memory pooling with multiple fixed size block-managers at a strategic size-distribution.
 Multiple pools are managed in a btree.
 When the client (your code) requests or returns small-medium sized memory instances, tbman dispatches/recollects pool memory accordingly without initiating system requests.
-System requests are executed infrequently to acquire a new pool or return an empty pool.
+System requests are executed infrequently in order to acquire a new pool or return an empty pool.
 This offloads the system manager significantly.
 Compared to always using system calls it can speed up overall processing and/or reduce fragmentation, particularly in programs where many small sized memory instances are used.

 Each memory instance is associated with an internal node controlled by tbman.
 The manager dedicates separate memory areas for node-control and user space (== memory space used by the client).
 The content of user space does not affect node management.
-Hence, specific software bugs such as using a dangling pointer (pointer to already collected memory) are less likely to mess up the manager itself and can be more easily tracked down.
+Hence, specific software bugs such as using a dangling pointer (pointer to already collected memory) are less likely messing up the manager itself and can therefore more easily be tracked down.

 A special design feature is the combination of associative tokens with a special alignment scheme.
 It provides quick (O(1) complexity) binding of memory address and manager-nodes.
 This method ensures very low latency for allocation and collection and it gives this manager its name: tbman = token-block-manager.